Published on December 2, 2025

 Next, look at your budget.
 How much can you comfortably set aside each month for a premium?
 A lower premium might seem appealing, but it could mean you pay more out-of-pocket when you see a doctor.
 A higher premium might cover more, giving you more predictable costs.
 It’s all about finding what feels right for your financial health and your physical health.

-Compare Plan Benefits and Potential Costs
+Comparing Plan Benefits to Potential Costs

 One of the best things about Medigap is that the plans are standardized.
 That means a Plan G from one company has the exact same benefits as a Plan G from another.
 This makes it much easier to compare your options.
 In Texas, the most popular choices tend to be Plan F, Plan G, and Plan N, as they offer very comprehensive coverage.